 6. Have a talking relationship with a therapist already--when you need them!

 HERE'S THE DEAL:

 This is voluntary.
-You don't have
+You don't

-your teeth rot and "gum it" the rest of your life.
+can let your teeth rot and "gum it" the rest of your life.

 But bear in mind, also, that a clear and

 healthy mind, over the rest of your career, can save your life on the streets.
 What you don't take care of today may

 lodge in your subconscious and make the difference of a few seconds five years from now.
 It happens.

 from last month and the spitter from next Labor Day and the dead kid at the lake two years ago and the wreck you